Jonxslays/unkey/README.md

 An asynchronous Rust SDK for the [Unkey API](https://docs.unkey.dev/introduction).

+All the API key management features you love, now with more type safety!

 ## MSRV

 The minimum supported Rust verision for the project is `1.63.0`.